aramisgithub/questpresentation/script/document.md

 ## Mulan

-- Mulan meets with the captain

-- Is inspired by his ridiculing of the soldiers to improve her battle skills
+The captain fills the role of the Mentor in Mulan, who is inspired by his ridiculing of the soldiers to improve her battle skills and not fall behind the others.
+She is determined to excel in the new life that she has found.

 ## Odyssey

-- Athena, the goddess of wisdom, crafts, and battle is Odysseus' guide

-- Wants to help Odysseus, though she has been instructed not to

-- Takes pity on him while other gods forsake Odysseus
+Athena, the goddess of wisdom, crafts, and battle is Odysseus' guide.
+Sh wants to help Odysseus, though she has been instructed not to by the other gods.
+She takes pity on him while other gods forsake Odysseus for this very reason.

-- Constantly saves him from death
+Athena constantly saves him from death while giving him guidance.

-- Gives him guidance

 ## Comparison

-- Mulan

-    - Does not have a person that constantly guards her
+Mulan does not have a person that constantly guards her, while Odysseus does.

-- Odyssey

-    - Odysseus does

-- May indicate that Odysseus' struggles will be so much more difficult that he needs others to guard him
+This may be an indication that Odysseus' struggles will be so much more difficult that he needs others to guard him, unlike Mulan whose childish little "adventures" do not really amount to much.

 # Crossing the threshold